 Police investigate stabbing death of Connecticut teen

-Fox said Brady knew the unnamed individual that police are seeking in the case but did not release a name.
+Chief Alaric Fox tells the Journal Inquirer that police are actively looking for someone in connection with the death but did not release a name.

 Mayor Michael Ludwick called the death "just awful."